 National Living Wage Introduction in April 2016

 A new band was added to the National Minimum Wage, called the National Living Wage, in April 2016 which applies to workers aged 25 and over.
-The rate of the NLW is £7.83 an hour and will increase to £8.21 per hour from April 2019.
+The rate of the NLW is £8.21 per hour from April 2019.
 It’s important not to confuse the NLW with the Living Wage.
 The fundamental difference is that the National Living Wage is a compulsory statutory requirement, whereas the Living Wage is a charity campaign and it is not legally enforceable.

 As an employer it is vital that you keep up to date with these minimum wage changes.
 Peninsula can help ensure that your employees are being paid the correct amounts, saving your business from potentially expensive action should a pay issue be raised by one of your workers.